Nurse Calls Cops After Woman Seeks Help For Postpartum Depression. Right Call?

 "Getting federal money is a great thing," Maienschein says.
 "It's federal money that's available that I'd like to see California have, versus another state."

 The legislation has given Jessica Porten a new purpose.
-People have told her she should sue Capital OB/GYN for calling the police.
+People have told her that she should sue Capital OB/GYN for calling the police.
 But she says no.

 "I walk into that waiting room and I see tons of Medi-Cal recipients — so they're all low-income," she says.
 "If I sue, it's only going to cause monetary damages to a facility that is clearly short on resources."

 Instead, Porten says she'll advocate to get the new bills passed in California.
-She thinks that's the way to help the clinic's physicians and nurses do a better job of helping new moms get the care they need.
+She thinks that is the way to help the clinic's physicians and nurses do a better job of helping new moms get the care they need.

 "I'm not going to take that away," she says.
 "I'm going to build it up."